cbcrg/tcoffee/docs/tcoffee_manual.rst

 Preparing a sequence or alignment cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Let us consider the following file:
+Let us consider the following alignment:

 ::